APPROPRIATE LINES OF COMMUNICATION

 Principals' Coffee Hour

 Principals’ Coffee Hour allows parents/guardians to ask questions, share ideas, or simply engage in informal conversations with building leadership.
 These meetings will have no formal agenda, and be held in the Baker cafeteria.
+Online communication to all Baker families will go out in advance of these events.

 Parent-Teacher Organization (PTO)